NormanLo4319/R_Advance_Analytics_and_Graphics/README.md

 - 2.4: Map over Multiple Inputs

 ### Section 3: Applying tidyverse for Data Manipulation
 The tidyverse is an opinionated collection of R packages designed for data science.
 As discussed in the previous 2 sections, dplyr and purrr are the two most popular packages in tidyverse for data analytics.
 In this section, we combine the use of dplyr and tidyr packages for data cleaning and manipulation.
-Even though the main stream for this process is still done with plyr, reshape2, and data.table packages, dplyr and [tidyr](https://tidyr.tidyverse.org/) has been gaining its popularity in the data science industry.
+Even though the main stream for this process is processed with plyr, reshape2, and data.table packages, dplyr and [tidyr](https://tidyr.tidyverse.org/) has been gaining its popularity in the data science industry.
 - 3.1: Combine Rows and Columns
 - 3.2: Join
 - 3.3: Transform Data Format